‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business

-To help a business get priority on the map listing be sure it is verified and that all business information on the Location page has been completed.
+To help a business get priority on the map listing be sure it is verified and that all business information on the Business Profile has been completed.

-Google Location pages are critical in business visibility online.
+Google Business Profiles are critical in a business’ visibility online.
 It is an underused social platform.

 Google My Business dashboard

 Within the Google My Business dashboard, a business owner can:

-- Manage Google Locations (you can manage hundreds from one Google account).
+- Manage Google Business Profiles (you can manage hundreds from one Google account).